darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 # 12 - Exlene GameCube Paring Guide

-The controller will mock an Xbox controller and can't be uniquely identified.
+The controller will mock an Switch Pro controller and can't be uniquely identified.
-As such you need to load the **Exlene GameCube** preset.
+As such you need to press (-) to toggle on the **Rotated name based mapping**.

 ## 12.1 - First pairing

 1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
-2. Power up the Exlene controller by holding Y + Home simultaneously until LED start blinking fast.
+2. Power up the Exlene controller by holding Home until LED start blinking fast.
 3. LED will stop blinking once pairing is complete.

 ## 12.2 - Reconnect